nikita-telkar/nikita-telkar.github.io/index.md

 ##### **Graduate Instructional Skills Workshop**
 Centre for Teaching, Learning and Technology, UBC

-* 4-day workshop (24-hour) conisiting of teaching practice, theory application, and topical sessions specifically relevant for Teaching Assistants.
+* 4-day workshop (24-hour) consisting of teaching practice, theory application, and topical sessions specifically relevant for Teaching Assistants.
 Delivered 3 short lectures on the genetics of the ABO blood groups
 * Feedback from fellow team member: `"Nikita, your students will be lucky to have you, you make everything so easy to understand.”`

 <br>

 ***

 #### **Extras**